kit-data-manager/visualization-graph-web-component/readme.md

 - `data`: Input your JSON data for graph visualization.
 - `size`: Adjust the size of the graph (default is '1350px,650px').
-- `showAttributes`: Choose to show or hide attributes in the graph.
+- `showAttributes`: Choose to show or hide attributes(in above case properties any entity) in the graph.
 Defaults to true.
-- `showPrimaryLinks`: Choose to show primary links in the graph.
+- `showPrimaryLinks`: Choose to show primary links(relation between two entities).
 If true it will show all the links between primary nodes.
 Defaults to true.
 - `excludeProperties`: Specify any properties to exclude from the visualization.
 - `displayHovered`: Enable or disable hover effects on graph nodes.